-Michigan State wins in romp over Nebraska, faces Michigan next with Big Ten title on line
+Seniors star in Michigan State's romp over Nebraska; Michigan up next with Big Ten title on line

 BOX SCORE: Michigan State 91, Nebraska 76

-With one game left Saturday at home against Michigan, the Spartans (24-6, 15-4 Big Ten) now are tied with the Wolverines and Purdue atop the Big Ten, after the Boilermakers’ stunning loss to Minnesota later Tuesday.
+“You can set up those games at the end of the year and all that,” Michigan State coach Tom Izzo said.
+“It’s unbelievable.
+I think it’s unbelievable for our university, theirs, and unbelievable for the Big Ten.”

+MSU coach Tom Izzo on the win over Nebraska The Detroit News

-Goins buried a career-high six 3-pointers after going 5-for-5 in the first half and scoring 21 in the opening 20 minutes.
-McQuaid was 4-for-5 from 3-point range for the Spartans while freshman Aaron Henry added a career-best 15 points.
+Before that, though, Michigan State’s bounce-back from Saturday’s loss at Indiana was all on the seniors.
+Goins finished with 24 points, hitting a career-high six 3-pointers after going 5-for-5 in the first half and scoring 21 in the opening 20 minutes.
+McQuaid scored a career-best 22 and was 4-for-5 from 3-point range for the Spartans while freshman Aaron Henry added a career-high 15 points.
 Xavier Tillman chipped in 11 points and eight rebounds while Cassius Winston scored eight points and handed out 10 assists.

-“Our seniors are supposed to do this,” Michigan State coach Tom Izzo said.
+“Our seniors are supposed to do this,” Izzo said.
 “Kenny did a good job tonight and hit some shots. … McQuaid, every game we play means so much (to him).
 You can see him in the locker room, see his eyes in huddles.
 It means the world to him.”

 James Palmer scored 30 for Nebraska (15-15, 5-14) as the Cornhuskers cut a 20-point deficit to seven in the second half before Michigan State pulled away.
 Glynn Watson Jr. added 25 for the Huskers while Isaiah Roby chipped in 10.